open-traffic-generator/models/MODEL-GUIDE.md

   ```

 * `x-include`
-  * For object composition use the `x-include` keyword to merge schema objects into other schema objects instead of using the allOf keyword.
+  * For object composition use the `x-include` keyword to merge property objects field into other property objects field of using the allOf keyword.
   * Tooling does not handle the `allOf` keyword correctly in all cases and this allows the [bundler](https://github.com/open-traffic-generator/openapiart) to generate a lowest common denominator file.
   * The bundler will correctly merge the `x-include` and drop the `x-include` keyword from the merged object.
+  * Same property name must be use in `x-include`
   * The `x-include` value follows the same notation as the $ref.

   ```yaml